By using our website, you agree to our use of cookies (Visit our privacy policy).

 Free users also miss out on meeting recordings, AI-powered noise cancellation, and other premium features.

-Paid subscribers can also access 24/7 online support for every application in the Google Workspace suite.
+Paid subscribers can access 24/7 online support for every application in the Google Workspace suite.

 7. Zoom

-Zoom is another video conferencing app that offers paid subscription plans along with free meetings with some limitations.
+Zoom is another video conferencing app that offers free meetings as well as some premium features

-However, the free tier comes with a limit of 30 hours for one-on-one meetings plus a limit of just 40 minutes for group meetings.
+However, free users are limited to 30 hours for one-on-one meetings and just 40 minutes for group meetings.

-The Pro tier ($14.99 per license per month) includes a full gigabyte of cloud recording along with support tickets, live chat support, user management, a 30-hour limit on group meetings, and other advanced features.
+The Pro tier ($15.99 per license per month) includes 5GB of cloud storage along with support tickets, live chat support, user management, 30-hour group meetings, and other advanced features.

-Business ($19.99 per license per month) increases the participant limit to 300 and adds phone support, single sign-on, language interpretation, and more.
+Business ($21.99 per license per month) increases the participant limit to 300 and adds scheduling, single sign-on, managed domains, and more.

-Finally, Zoom also offers custom Enterprise solutions with unlimited cloud storage, a dedicated account manager, and all the features that come with the Business tier.
+Finally, Zoom also offers custom Enterprise solutions with unlimited cloud storage, a dedicated account manager, and all the features from Business Plus.

 With the Audio Conferencing add-on (starting at $100 per month), you can invite meeting participants through local dial-in, global toll-free calling, and automatic call-outs at the specified time.